Parsa-Rajabi/CPSC-344/docs/project/milestone-3.md

 ## Changelog

+- May 24: Updated page appearance by adding collapsible dropdowns for examples and design guidance.
 - May 23: Added Design Decision Log requirement.
 - May 13: Added TCPS Ethics Certification prerequisite notice.
 - May 11: Initial version of milestone description and deliverable requirements.